r9r-dev/blog/content/english/posts/crypto-avenir-ou-pas/index.md

 ---
-title: "Nan mais la crypto c'est l'avenir ou pas ?"
+title: "But is crypto the future or not?"
-date: 2023-02-13T12:07:46+01:00
+date: 2023-04-12T12:07:46+01:00
 category: Crypto
 tags: ["crypto", "blockchain", "nft", "defi"]
 ---

-TL;DR: Oui.
+TL;DR: YES.

 ## Introduction

-I first became interested in crypto currencies in the 2010s.
-At the time, there was probably only Bitcoin.
-In any case, it was the only crypto currency I knew about.
-I already found it very fascinating, but mostly I couldn't figure out what it was exactly.
+I first became interested in cryptocurrencies in the 2010s.
+At that time, Bitcoin was probably the only one, or at least the only one I knew of.
+I found it fascinating, but I couldn't quite grasp what it was exactly.
 A kind of digital money?
 How does it work?
-And where is this money really?
+Where is this money actually located?
 And is it really money?
 Can I convert Bitcoin into euros?
 And if so, how?

-10 years have passed.
-For 10 years, I've seen all this from afar without really being interested in it.
-Just like Mr. Everyman, I first thought of something that doesn't really exist, that consumes electricity and that, in short, serves no other purpose.
-Then, a few months ago, I started to get more interested in it.
-So I started looking for concrete answers to these questions.
-I started by reading articles on the subject.
-I read articles about Bitcoin, about other cryptocurrencies, about blockchains, about wallets, about exchanges, about ICOs, about masternodes, about forks, etc. I spent more than a few hours reading them.
-I used to spend more than an hour a day in the beginning.
+Ten years have passed.
+For a decade, I observed this world from afar without diving in too deep.
+Like many others, I initially thought it didn't really exist, consumed electricity, and served no other purpose.
+However, a few months ago, I started looking into it more closely.
+I sought concrete answers to my questions and read numerous articles on Bitcoin, other cryptocurrencies, blockchains, wallets, exchanges, ICOs, masternodes, forks, and more.
+I spent over an hour a day at the beginning.

-I bought crypto currencies first on centralized platforms like a classic bank would.
-I then used protocols directly on which I traded in euros to cryptocurrency.
-I bought and sold NFTs.
-I used decentralized exchangers, I made loans, I even used futures contracts that I didn't even know about in traditional finance.
-I've done what are called bridges, which are transfer operations from one blockchain to another.
-I've made a few attempts to develop directly on the blockchain, to better understand smarts contracts.
+I bought cryptocurrencies first on centralized platforms, similar to traditional banks.
+Later, I used protocols directly to exchange euros for cryptocurrencies.
+I bought and sold NFTs, used decentralized exchanges, took out loans, and even dabbled in futures contracts that I didn't know existed in traditional finance.
+I performed what are called bridges, transferring assets from one blockchain to another.
+I also attempted some development directly on the blockchain to better understand smart contracts.

-As I write this, my main Wallet contains 2673 transactions, made in less than a year.
-On my bank account and over the same period, I would say that I must have between 200 and 300 transactions.
-So I have done more transactions in one year on blockchains than I have done in 10 years in traditional finance.
+As of writing, my main wallet contains 2,673 transactions made in less than a year.
+In comparison, my bank account has between 200 and 300 transactions during the same period.
+In just one year on blockchains, I've conducted more transactions than I have in a decade within traditional finance.

-So, today, I think I can concretely say if the crypto-currency is useful or not.
-If it's completely bullshit, if it just consumes electricity.
-And if, in short, traditional finance has absolutely nothing to fear.
+So, today, I believe I can confidently say whether cryptocurrencies serve a purpose or not.
+If they're complete nonsense, if they do nothing but consume electricity, and if traditional finance has nothing to fear.

 ## Cryptocurrency

-I don't like to talk about cryptocurrency.
+I don't like talking about cryptocurrency.
 To me, it's just money.
-I guess some people would freak out reading this.
-Most likely because for a currency to qualify as a currency, it has to be recognized by a country or central bank.
-Only for the small consumer that I am, I see no difference.
-I would even say that on the blockchain, everything is so much simpler.
-On blockchain I don't have a bank.
-The concept of a bank simply does not exist.
-There are only account-to-account, wallet-to-wallet exchanges.
-Moreover, everything happens almost instantaneously.
-So, admittedly, today, there are quite few links between cryptocurrency and the real world, So much so that I can't go buy a loaf of bread with cryptocurrency.
-But anything I can buy on the blockchain in today's purely technological world, I can do using my wallet and not a bank.
+Some people might be alarmed to read this, likely because for a currency to be considered money, it must be recognized by a country or central bank.
+However, as an everyday consumer, I see no difference.
+In fact, I find everything much simpler on the blockchain.
+On the blockchain, I don't have a bank.
+The concept of a bank simply doesn't exist.
+There are only exchanges from wallet to wallet.
+Moreover, transactions occur almost instantly.
+While there are currently few links between cryptocurrency and the real world (I can't buy a loaf of bread with cryptocurrency, for example), everything I can buy on the blockchain in today's purely technological world can be done using my wallet, not a bank.

-If you don't know anything about it, imagine a world where banks don't exist.Imagine that in your wallet, you have all your money.
-All of it.
-It's as if when you open your wallet, you see all the money you have, but also all the loans you owe, the things you owe someone else.
-So instead of having a bank, a place where you go to get your money, it's a physical object that has everything in it.
-And that makes it a lot easier.
-And that's what makes all the difference and makes things so much simpler.
-In a totally blockchain world, there's no more Paypal, there's no more Lydia, there's no more restaurant vouchers.
-There are probably even no more bank cards.
-There are only people exchanging goods, without intermediaries.
+If you're not familiar with the concept, imagine a world without banks.
+Imagine that in your wallet, you have all your money—every cent.
+When you open your wallet, you see the entirety of your funds, as well as any loans or debts you owe to others.
+In essence, instead of having a bank, a place where you go to access your money, it's all in a physical object.
+And that greatly simplifies things.
+This is what sets the blockchain apart and makes everything much easier.
+In a completely blockchain-based world, there's no need for Paypal, Lydia, or meal vouchers.
+There likely wouldn't even be credit cards.
+There would only be people exchanging goods without intermediaries.

 ## DeFi